sebastian-mutz/fsml/doc/api/nlp.md

 ## `fsml_kmeans`

 ### Description
-The procedure implements the K-means clustering algorithm using the Mahalanobis distance as the similarity measure.
+The procedure implements the k-means clustering algorithm using the Mahalanobis distance as the similarity measure.
 It accepts initial centroids (`cm_in`), refines them iteratively, and returns the final centroids (`cm`).